huggingface/blog/tool_calling.md

 ## How to use with LlamaIndex

-Similarly, you can also use a tools with TGI endpoints in [LLamaIndex](https://www.llamaindex.ai/), but not the serverless API yet
+Similarly, you can also use a tool with TGI endpoints in [LLamaIndex](https://www.llamaindex.ai/), but not the serverless API yet

 ```python
 import os